enimri/ivao-pilot-tracker-wordpress-plugin/README.md

 ## Shortcode

-Use the shortcode `[ivao_pilot_tracker]` to display the pilot departures and arrivals on any post or page.
+Use the shortcode `[ivao_airport_tracker]` to display the pilot departures and arrivals on any post or page.

 ## Changelog